TurRil/STA5076Z-SUPERVISED-LEARNING/README.md

 # Report file - MAIN
 report.Rmd

+# Loading the training and testing set as well as the basic structure for saving model results.
+run_student_utils.R
 ```

 ## References

 P. Cortez and A. Silva.
 Using Data Mining to Predict Secondary School Student Performance.
 In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.